Coolangatta

 Educational attainment in Coolangatta aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate of 28.7% for residents aged 15+ exceeds the Rest of Qld average of 20.6% and the SA4 region average of 25.4%.
-Bachelor degrees are the most prevalent at 21.0%, followed by postgraduate qualifications (5.3%) and graduate diplomas (2.4%).
-Vocational credentials are also common, with 36.9% of residents aged 15+ holding such qualifications - advanced diplomas at 12.3% and certificates at 24.6%.
+The area's educational profile is notable regionally, with university qualification rates at 28.7% of residents aged 15+, surpassing the Rest of Qld average of 20.6% and the SA4 region's rate of 25.4%.
+Bachelor degrees are most common at 21.0%, followed by postgraduate qualifications (5.3%) and graduate diplomas (2.4%).
+Vocational credentials are also prevalent, with 36.9% of residents aged 15+ holding such qualifications – advanced diplomas at 12.3% and certificates at 24.6%.

-A significant 23.0% of the population is actively pursuing formal education, including 7.4% in tertiary education, 4.7% in primary education, and 3.8% in secondary education.
-Coolangatta has five schools with a combined enrollment of 351 students, operating under typical Australian school conditions (ICSEA: 1017).
-The educational mix includes two primary schools, two secondary schools, and one K-12 school.
-School capacity is limited locally at 4.7 places per 100 residents compared to the regional average of 12.1, leading many families to travel for schooling.
-Note: where school enrollments are marked 'n/a', please refer to the parent campus.
+A significant 23.0% of the population is actively engaged in formal education, including 7.4% in tertiary education, 4.7% in primary education, and 3.8% pursuing secondary education.
+Coolangatta's five schools have a combined enrollment of 351 students, with typical Australian school conditions (ICSEA: 1017) offering balanced educational opportunities.
+The educational mix includes two primary, two secondary, and one K-12 school.
+Local school capacity is limited at 4.7 places per 100 residents compared to the regional average of 12.1, leading many families to seek schooling in nearby areas.
+Note: for schools marked 'n/a' regarding enrolments, please refer to their parent campus.

 Frequently Asked Questions - Education